LeDesert/SkeletonHierarchy/README.md

 6. [Website](#website)

 ### Introduction
-This project, developed by Aurélie Leborgne, calculates the Squared Euclidean Distance Transform (SEDT) and the maximal balls of a shape.
+This project, developed by [Leborgne Aurélie](https://perso.liris.cnrs.fr/laure.tougne/theses_doctorants/these_Aurelie_leborgne.pdf), calculates the Squared Euclidean Distance Transform (SEDT) and the maximal balls of a shape.
 The program takes a BMP image as input, transforms it into a 2D array, and performs various processing to analyze the shape contained in the image.

 ### Features
 - Transformation of a BMP image into a 2D array.